iremkapucuoglu/p4b-website/content/en/posts/2021-11-10-xpreneurs-incubator.md

-+++
+---
-author = "bozanovic"
+author : "bozanovic"
-categories = ["news"]
+categories : ["news"]
-date = 2021-11-09T23:00:00Z
+date : 2021-11-10T09:00:00Z
-description = ""
+description : ""
-draft = true
+draft : false
-image = "/images/xprenuers_banner-2.webp"
+image : "/images/xprenuers_banner-2.webp"
-summary = "We are part of batch #10 of the incubator program XPRENEURS by UnternehmerTUM.
-Here, we’ll explain in more detail how the program works and what goals we have set for ourselves. " thumbnail = "/images/xprenuers_banner.webp" title = "XPRENEURS Incubator" translationKey = ""
+summary : "We are part of batch #10 of the incubator program XPRENEURS by UnternehmerTUM.
+Here, we’ll explain in more detail how the program works and what goals we have set for ourselves. " thumbnail : "/images/xprenuers_banner.webp" title : "XPRENEURS Incubator" translationKey : ""

-+++
+---
 ## Incubator Program XPRENEURS

 We are part of batch #10 of the incubator program **XPRENEURS** by **UnternehmerTUM**.
 Here, we’ll explain in more detail how the program works and what goals we have set for ourselves.